HelperDuck/HelperDuckClient/README.md

 # HelperDuck

-The frontend for <a href="www.helperduck.com" target="_blank">helperduck.com</a>, a platform where developers help each other by sharing knowledge and are rewarded with tips.
+The frontend for <a href="www.helperduck.com" target="_blank">helperduck.com</a>, a platform that enables real-time communication between developers and rewards them with tips for their help.

-## Create your help requests and get assisted by other other developers on a 1-on-1 video call
+## Create help requests and be assisted by other other developers on a 1-on-1 video call
 ### Watch a demo on [Youtube](https://www.youtube.com/watch?v=MDiG2i5okxg)
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/MDiG2i5okxg/0.jpg)](https://www.youtube.com/watch?v=MDiG2i5okxg)
 ### Customer Journey

-1. Sign-in: The user may create an account using Gmail, GitHub or email.
+1. Authentication: The user may create an account and sign-in using Gmail, GitHub or email.
 2. Profile and Payments: Once signed in, the user can edit the profile, add the technologies in which is willing to help other developers, and purchase credits using a credit card.
 3. Create Help Request: Provide a description of the problem you are facing, include a code snippet and choose the related technologies.
 4. Matching help requests: The help request will be broadcasted to other users who have the mentioned technologies among their expertise.